Event Agenda

 Speakers

-A: Panel A: Cynthia Bavo (Moderator), Dr. Stigmatta Tenga (Executive Director, APN), Lillian Tamale (CivFund), Edna Chilimo (Civic Space Program Lead, FCS)
+A: Panel A: Moderator: Cynthia Bavo (Head of Program Quality and Learning, FCS & Financial Resilience Resource Hub EA), Speakers: Dr. Stigmata Tenga (Executive Director, APN), Lillian Tamale (CivFund), Alternative Models Successful Stories Overview Presenter: Edna Chilimo (Civic Space Program Lead, FCS), Success stories: Change the Game Academy partners

-B: Panel B: Borondo Chacha (Senior Manager Life & Medical Insurance, NMB Banc Assurance Unit)
+B: Panel B: Presenter: Borondo Chacha (Senior Manager Life & Medical Insurance, NMB Banc Assurance Unit)

-C: Panel C: Dr. Baruani Mshale (Moderator), Abella Bateyunga (Founder and CEO, TBI), Brenda Ogutu (Associate Engagement Director, Twaweza), Ismail Biro (Deputy Director, TBI), Lydia Christian (Project Associate Consultant, Busara)
+C: Panel C: Moderator: Dr. Baruani Mshale (Director of Learning and Strategy, Twaweza East Africa), Speakers: Abella Bateyunga (Founder and CEO, Tanzania Bora Initiative), Brenda Ogutu (Associate Engagement Director, Twaweza East Africa), Ismail Biro (Deputy Director, Tanzania Bora Initiative), Lydia Christian (Project Associate Consultant, Busara)

 Venues:Main Hall, Tembo, Faru